akohli01/Bakery-POS/README.md

-Project Title
+Manhattan's Finest Bakery

-One Paragraph of project description goes here
+This is a bakery ordering software for a superficial bakery named Manhattan's Finest Bakery.
+This application is written in Java.
+This application allows the user to select bagels, muffins, cakes, or drinks for purchase.

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 Prerequisites

-What things you need to install the software and how to install them
+An Integrated Development Environment (Preferably Intellij IDEA).

 Give examples